mikex86/scicore/thesis/thesis.md

 ![upstream and local gradients](figures/upstream-local-gradient.svg)

 In this figure, we see a well-defined differentiable binary operator $f(x, y)$ which computes an output $z$.
 The output $z$ is an intermediary or the final value of the forward pass.
 To differentiate this operation, wee need the gradients "up until this operation" - the upstream gradients $\frac{\partial L}{\partial z}$.
 Then we proceed by computing the local gradients for both inputs $x$ and $y$.
 The local gradients only tell us how the output of $z$ is influenced by the input $x$ or $y$.
-The upstream gradients tell us how the output of $z$ is influenced by the loss function $L$.
+The upstream gradients tell us how the output of $z$ is affects the loss function $L$.
 The product of the local and upstream gradients is the gradient of the loss function with respect to the input $x$ or $y$.
 Note that $x$ and $y$ can be functions themselves.
 In this case the gradients we computed are referred to as "downstream gradients" and become the "upstream gradients" for the next operation in the chain that computed the given input variable.

 Note that normally we will determine whether differentiating in respect to a given input of the operation is even necessary given what paramters we want to differentiate with respect to.
 Software capable of differentiating such arbitrary graphs of operations is referred to as "Autograd engines" and are the backbone of modern deep learning frameworks.